The information in this section may help if you are planning a small-scale residential project like:

 A private building certifier can help you to find out if you need a building approval.
 In most cases they will help you lodge the application.
 For more information, please see Private building certifiers.

-For more information about domestic outbuildings, please download Domestic outbuildings fact sheet (PDF 40 KB) or Dual occupancy (auxiliary unit) and dwelling house assessment check sheet (PDF 876 KB).
+For more information about domestic outbuildings, please see Domestic outbuildings or download our Dual occupancy (auxiliary unit) and dwelling house assessment check sheet (PDF 876 KB).

 Home-based businesses are generally operated on a small scale by the residents of the home and do not have more than two workers who do not live there.